zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - no existing `Proposed` certificate with the same `<Certificate's Subject>:<Certificate's Subject Key ID>` combination.
   - no existing certificate with the same `<Certificate's Issuer>:<Certificate's Serial Number>` combination.
   - if approved certificates with the same `<Certificate's Subject>:<Certificate's Subject Key ID>` combination already exists:
+    - the existing certificate must not be NOC certificate
     - sender must match to the owner of the existing certificates.
   - the signature (self-signature) and expiration date are valid.